Money in Education. The Rise of Education Hubs, Edu-preneurs and Nations.

 This means you only have to capture three students to cover the cost of one staff’s salary.
-It gets better if you open a medical college such as Cyberjaya University College of Medical Sciences where one medical student recruited will generate close to 500,000 MYR.
+It gets better if you open a medical college such as a medical college in Cyberjaya where one medical student recruited will generate close to 300,000 MYR.
 With economies of scale, you stand a chance to make a handsome profit.

 The Big Picture

 Those who can afford, have always preferred to send their children to study overseas at reputable universities.
 This explains the large number of international students at universities such as Oxford, Harvard, Cambridge, Boston University, NYU, Imperial, HKU, Manchester, Duke.

 Education hubs depend on universities.
 Universities are catalysts to grow an area into an active economic zone.
 This is evident in London where there is the London School of Economics, UCL, King’s College of London.
 At the same time, London is the banking capital of the world, London is also an education hub of the globe.
 The students feed into the working world.
 Where they once studied, these students earn salaries and spend on food, housing, and entertainment.
 In fact, when they were students, they spend on these items too.
 In the UK, Manchester is known as a university town where students go to watch Manchester United play at Old Trafford after class.
 An example of a once barren land brought alive is Cyberjaya, in Malaysia.
 Cyberjaya was a ghost town.
 Now, it is bustling with MNC offices, Arab restaurants, and shopping malls.
 What fuels the growth is local students and international students who study in MMU, Lim Kok Wing, AMU, CUCMS, and UIM.

 |Countries||Amount to GDP (USD)|